B1. Number Sense

 • Which other teams have you seen who used this or a similar strategy?

-• These 2 teams express different answers for the same problem.
+• These two teams express different answers for the same problem.
 How is this possible?
 (Show the equivalence of the various representations: the equivalent fractions as well as the equivalence between the mixed number and the improper fraction.)

-• To solve the problem in statement 1, why did they divide by 6?
+• To solve the problem in Statement 1, why did they divide by 6?

 • How did you go about finding the quantity of Abdul's group even though the number of people in it was not mentioned?